Patients

 Overhead Announcements

-At times you will hear overhead announcements requiring our staff to respond to pages, emergencies, and severe weather announcements.
+Occasionally, you may hear overhead announcements requiring our staff to respond to pages, emergencies, or severe weather alerts.
 The safety of our patients and guests is our priority.
-When an overhead announcement requires patient action, the Nebraska Spine Hospital staff will assist you.
+When an overhead announcement requires patient action, our staff will assist you promptly.

 Securing Your Personal Property

-While Nebraska Spine Hospital recognizes your right to have your personal property with you, we remind you that you are responsible for all items you bring, and Nebraska Spine Hospital is not liable if any of these items are lost or damaged.
-For this reason, we recommend that you leave expensive items such as jewelry, cellular phones, laptop computers or other electronics, large amounts of cash or other high-value items at home, or give them to a trusted friend or relative during your visit.
+While we recognize your right to have personal property with you, please note that you are responsible for all items you bring.
+Nebraska Spine Hospital is not liable for any lost or damaged items.
+Thus, we recommend leaving expensive items such as jewelry, electronics, and large amounts of cash at home or with a trusted friend or relative during your visit.

-In addition, let us know if you find anything that may belong to someone else in your room or care area.
-And before you leave for home, please take a moment to check your room or care area to be sure you have not forgotten any of your personal items, and picked up anything that is not yours.
-Please check with your nurse before taking any medical equipment or supplies home with you.
+If you find any items that may belong to someone else in your room or care area, please inform us.
+Before you leave, take a moment to check your room or care area to ensure you haven’t forgotten any personal items and haven’t picked up anything that isn’t yours.
+Please consult with your nurse before taking any medical equipment or supplies home.

-If you have any special needs regarding your personal property or if you would like to find out if there is a safe place for you to store your personal items during your visit, please contact your nurse or other health care provider.
+If you have special needs regarding your personal property or would like to know if there is a safe place to store your items during your visit, please contact your nurse or healthcare provider.

-To provide a safe and healthy environment, Nebraska Spine Hospital facility and grounds are tobacco-free.
-We encourage healthy lifestyles that reduce the health risks for our patients, visitors and employees and ask that you refrain from using tobacco products in the facility or on the property while at Nebraska Spine Hospital.
+To foster a health-conscious environment, Nebraska Spine Hospital is a tobacco-free campus.
+We are dedicated to promoting healthy lifestyles that minimize health risks for our patients, visitors, and employees.
+We kindly ask that you refrain from using tobacco products while on our property.

-The Use of Cellular Phones, Laptop Computers, and Personal Electronic Devices
+Use of Cellular Phones, Laptops, and Personal Electronic Devices

-In some areas of our facilities, there may be access to wireless Internet connections.
-If you need more information about this service, please contact your nurse or health care provider.
+Additionally, some areas of our facilities offer wireless Internet connections.
+For more information about this service, please contact your nurse or healthcare provider.

 Your Hospital Stay